Founded in 1881 in Chicago by Isadora and Benjamin Weil, Weil-McLain was originally named Weil Brothers.

 In 1918, after acquiring a main supplier, J.H.
 McLain Company, the company was renamed Weil-McLain and boiler plant operations moved to Michigan City, Indiana.

 Throughout the 20th century, Weil-McLain grew to be the largest U.S. manufacturer of cast iron boilers and a leader in the hydronic industry.

 In 1999, Weil-McLain expanded its boiler line and entered the oil furnace market by acquiring Williamson Thermoflo.

-In 2005, after outgrowing the original Michigan City manufacturing facility, Weil-McLain opened a manufacturing plant and customer training facility in Eden, North Carolina.
-The company’s headquarters and foundry operations remain in Michigan City.
+In 2005, after outgrowing the original Michigan City manufacturing facility, Weil-McLain opened a manufacturing plant and distribution facility in Eden, North Carolina.

-Today, Weil-McLain maintains its status as a leader in hydronic heating and has a global presence with approximately 700 employees around the world.
+Today, Weil-McLain maintains its status as a leader in hydronic heating with approximately 600 employees focused on providing Simplified Solutions for our Complex World.